krankLegg/bookbot/README.md

 # BookBot

 BookBot is a local command-line application that produces a report with a total word count and character count list based on a text file (book text).
-This program will skip non-aplha characters in the charcter count.
+This program will skip non-alpha characters in the character count.

 ### Usage:
 python3 main.py <PATH_TO_FILE>